 - Watch out when taking corners

-- Do not carry passengers in the caravan while towing it
+- Do not let passengers ride in the caravan while towing it

 - Tow bar has to be “type approved” – it has to meet EU regulations